jamespooley/dotvim/README.md

 # ⌨️ dotvim

 > **Use a single editor well.** The editor should be an extension of your
-> hand; make sure your editor is configurable, extensible, and programmable.>
+> hand; make sure your editor is configurable, extensible, and programmable
+>
 > --- [The Pragmatic Programmer](https://pragprog.com/the-pragmatic-programmer/extracts/tips)

 Vim is damn near the top of my favorite pieces of software ever written.
 I've yet